pmrt/whatshidden/README.md

 For ARM architectures like most Raspberry Pi's you will need a chromium browser compatible with ARM and change the executablePath (I will add more info on this later, in the meantime and for reference see [issue #3](https://github.com/pmrt/whatshidden/issues/3)).

+Minimum 1GB RAM recommended (keep that in mind when buying a new Raspberry Pi).

 # Download and Installation

 ## Using git & npm